BrianStritch/i-think-therefore-i-blog/README.md

         Our blog is nearing completion.
 Well done!

 # __Likes__
-WHAT IS IT? ---- Likes
+WHAT IS IT? ---- Likes <br>
-WHAT DOES IT DO? ---- Allows logged-in users to leave like or unlike blog posts HOW DO YOU USE IT? ---- Add the like buttons and view
+WHAT DOES IT DO? ---- Allows logged-in users to leave like or unlike blog posts <br>
+HOW DO YOU USE IT? ---- Add the like buttons and view<br>

 Our blog is getting closer  and closer to completion.
 The ability to like or unlike a post is the last  major piece that we're going to add.
 In fact,